-Model Code Model Name Nature of Model Applic ability Main Capabilities Main Restrictions Implementations M71.EE1 BURNUP Mathematical / Empirical Phase B It is a physical model of heat transfer and burning rate of woody fuel particles as they interact over the duration of a burn. • • FOFEM
+Model Code Model Name Nature of Model Applic ability Main Capabilities Main Restrictions Implementations M71.EE1 BURNUP Mathematical / Empirical Phase B It is a physical model of heat transfer and burning rate of woody fuel particles as they interact over the duration of a burn.
+It is limited in its application and may not fully encompass the broad range of environmental conditions and fuel complexes that are burned in the region.
+FOFEM

-M71.EE2 CONSUM E Mathematical / Empirical Phase B Predicts fuel consumption by fire phase (flaming, smoldering, residual smoldering), heat release, and pollutant emissions.
+M71.EE2 CONSUM E Mathematical / Empirical Phase B Predictsfuelconsumptionbyphase(flaming,smoldering,residualsmoldering),heatrelease,andpollutantemissions.
 It is limited in its application and may not fully encompass the broad range of environmental conditions and fuel complexes that are burned in the region.
 Bluesky Fuel and Fire Tools M71.EE3 FEPS / EPM Mathematical Phase B Manages data concerning consumption, emissions and heat release characteristics of prescribed burns and wildland fires.
 Because of the relative complexity of the data necessary to define an entire burn, users are not allowed to create one from blank input screens.
 EPM FEPS Fuel and Fire Tools M71.EE4 Seiler and Crutzen Mathematical Phase B Estimates the production of charcoal and the atmospheric emissions of trace gases volatilized by burning.
 Variables that contribute to the emissions estimation are affected by uncertainties.
 Majority of Emissions Estimation Models